How

 premium bikes use lots of bondo to hide the weld

-type, high speed gear, sectionalized wiring, etc.
+as carburetor type, high speed rear drive gear,

-We have a whole list of all the meticulous details
+sectionalized wiring, etc. We have a whole list

 For